 Broken Base: Given the poisoned chalice with which it started (the all-time worst Spider-Man story i.e. One More Day), the writers of Brand New Day had a steep challenge to get away from its shadow.
-Some fans have grouped two factions — "Traditionalists” who believe it's good return to best years of Spider-Man and "Progressive Fans” who loathe it for being the Status Quo brought by One More Day.
-Linkara, host of Atop the Fourth Wall, is a Progressive, and has stated that he will not buy any more Spider-Man comics until One More Day is retconned completely (And if it is, he'll buy every issue he missed- that's over one hundred issues).
+Some fans have grouped two factions — "Traditionalists who believe it's good return to single uncommitted Spider-Man and "Progressive Fans who loathe it for being the Status Quo brought by One More Day.
+Linkara, host of Atop the Fourth Wall, is a Progressive, and has stated that he will not buy any more Spider-Man comics until One More Day is followed up on and addressed (and if it is, he'll buy every issue he missed- that's over one hundred issues).
 And then there's the "Good Storytelling Fans" who are willing to ignore the whole "married vs single" thing if the story is good and are generally annoyed by two other sides' endless arguments, preferring to take the work on its own and not as a part of the character's overall history.

-Moral Event Horizon: Norman crossed it againBy making Harry join his superhero team for the purpose of killing him, so he might be seen as a tragic hero.
+Norman crossed it againby making Harry join his superhero team for the purpose of killing him, so he might be seen as a tragic hero.
 Thereby making the general public more willing to let him do whatever he wants.
 Yes, he planned to kill his son for good PR.

 Lampshaded with Lizard.